naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Hornet Annoyed: Get lost!

 Galaxy: Huh.
-I just wanted to see what you all are upto...
+I just wanted to see what you all are up to...

 Hornet: You picked Ninjas!
 Get out!